-The Partnership's investments in common stock, mutual funds, and a limited partnership are reflected at fair value as determined annually.
+The Partnership's investments in common stocks and mutual funds are reflected at fair value as determined annually.
 Fair value is defined as the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or most advantageous market.
 The Partnership uses a fair value hierarchy that has three levels of inputs, both observable and unobservable, with use of the lowest possible level of input to determine fair value.

 Level 1 inputs include quoted market prices in an active market or the price of an identical asset or liability.
 Level 2 inputs are market data, other than Level 1, that are observable either directly or indirectly.
 Level 2 inputs include quoted market prices for similar assets or liabilities, quoted market prices in an inactive market, and other observable information that can be corroborated by market data.
 Level 3 inputs are unobservable and corroborated by little or no market data.
-The Partnership had no Level 3 assets at December 31, 2021 and 2020.
+The Partnership had no Level 3 assets at December 31, 2022 and 2021.